Sailor Moon Aeons.

 By Razor Knight

-I've been searching through this galaxy for too long to even bother measuring it.
-I don't think any human being who doesn't share my peculiar power would even understand what the numbers mean.
+I've been searching through this galaxy for too long to even bother measuring time anymore.
+I don't think any human being who doesn't share my peculiar power would even understand what the numbers would mean.
 But I've been searching, ever since I realized what my powers were.
 Since I realized I had become a monster, like those I was supposed to fight against.
-Since I failed everyone.
+Since I failed everyone I loved.

 What have I been searching for?
 Redemption?
-Some would say I found it many centuries ago.
+Some would say I found it countless centuries ago.
 I've been making up for what I did in my home system, by helping any planet I passed by which was being attacked by evil creatures.
 I've saved thousands of civilizations.
 And I've been thanked just as many times, but they...
 Those creatures, they didn't know about my past.
+They knew not about the monster I once became.
 I didn't stay too long in any planet.

 Yes, I could have returned home, but a part of me still fears that option.
 If I'm alive, then those I hurt, those I care for, could still be alive, and I'm not sure they've forgiven me.
 Besides...
 Earth is no longer my home.
 I have no home, to be honest, I've spent far too much time just going from world to world, without ever feeling attached to any of them.